Terry Unrein

-Terrance Lynn Unrein (born October 24, 1962) is a former American football nose tackle and current Chief Commercial Officer - Americas for SEKO Worldwide Logistics.
-He played college football at Colorado State.
-He was drafted in the third round (66th overall) of the 1986 NFL draft by the San Diego Chargers.
+Terrance Lynn Unrein (born October 24, 1962) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Colorado State Rams before being selected in the third round (66th overall) of the 1986 NFL draft by the San Diego Chargers.
+After his football career, he became a sales executive.

-Early years
+Early life

-Unrein was born October 24, 1962 in Brighton, Colorado.
+Unrein was born October 24, 1962, in Brighton, Colorado.
 He graduated from Colorado State with a B.B.A. in Business/Managerial Economics.

 In 1985, he was named First-team All-Conference.
 He also competed in the 48th Blue–Gray Football Classic for the North team.

 Professional career

 Unrein was selected in the third round (66th overall) of the 1986 NFL draft by the San Diego Chargers.
 He spent two seasons with the Chargers.
 While there, he appeared in 21 games with nine starts, seven as a rookie and two the following year.
 He also recorded three career sacks.
 In August 1988 he was waived by the Chargers.

 In 1989, Unrein was in training camp with the San Francisco 49ers.